cfpb/design-manual/global-elements/heroes.md

 <h4>Photo</h4>
 - When selecting a photo include a 30px horizontal margin of clear space between text and image area
 - Type contrast ratios cannot be mathematically determined for photos so special care should be paid when selecting these images
-- Small and large screen compositions should contain the same elements but can differ
+- Small and large screen compositions should contain the same basic elements but can differ
 - Dimensions for large screens: 1230px x 285px
 - Dimensions for small screens: 600px x 338px
 - Height dimension for small screens is the maximum